Sienci-Labs/Resources/lmmk2/software/ytsb-lmk2-software-table.md

 featured_image:
 ---

-Choosing which software you want to use with your LongMill CNC can be a daunting task.
+Choosing which software you want to use with your LongMill can be a daunting task.
 Below is a list of software we've tried along with details that might help you find your toolchain.

 <div id="ToolTable"></div>
 <p><script src="https://resources.sienci.com/wp-content/react/tooltable.js"></script></p>